diglungdig/QuietVR/README.md

 Each release contains a VR version that works with HTC Vive/Oculus Rift and a non-VR version that works with normal PC setups.

-Please note that it's recommended to play in VR just like beer has to be put into fridge to be good.
+It's recommended to play in VR.

 ## System Requirement and Specification